falconandrea/falconandrea/README.md

 - 🌐 Participated to [BackDropBuild](https://backdropbuild.com/) with my [GPTDocBot](https://github.com/falconandrea/GPTDocBot) - [here you can search my project](https://backdropbuild.com/v2/directory)

 ### In 2022 I...
-- Used Laravel with InertiaJS in various projects (with Vue3 and Tailwind CSS for the frontend)
 - Made my first contribution to the Open Source World on the phpMyAdmin Project, [here](https://github.com/phpmyadmin/phpmyadmin/pull/17665) is the PR
 - Learned JavaScript and NodeJS through [Odin Project](https://www.theodinproject.com/) and [FreeCodeCamp](https://www.freecodecamp.org/)
 - Started the [Alchemy University](https://university.alchemy.com/) and ventured into the Web3 World.